FormidableLabs/eslint-plugin-react-native-a11y/docs/rules/has-valid-accessibility-role.md

 # has-valid-accessibility-role

-*Note*: `accessibilityRole` and `accessibilityState` are meant to be a cross-platform solution to replace `accessibilityTraits` and `accessibilityComponentType`, which will soon be deprecated.
-When possible, use `accessibilityRole` and `accessibilityState` instead of `accessibilityTraits` and `accessibilityComponentType`.
+*Note*: `accessibilityRole` and `accessibilityStates` are meant to be a cross-platform solution to replace `accessibilityTraits` and `accessibilityComponentType`, which will soon be deprecated.
+When possible, use `accessibilityRole` and `accessibilityStates` instead of `accessibilityTraits` and `accessibilityComponentType`.

 The accessibilityRole property is used to tell Talkback or Voiceover the role of a UI Element.